 As a Member, it is your duty to cooperate with HNE and provide HNE with any documents and information needed to help HNE receive its repayment.
 You must not do anything to hinder or prevent HNE from seeking this recovery.
 If you have a lawyer, you must ask him or her to cooperate as well.
-If you fail to cooperate or provide requested assistance, you may be liable for any expenses incurred by HNE in enforcing its rights under this EOC.
-These expenses include reasonable attorney's fees.
-12-3
+If you fail to cooperate or provide requested assistance, you may be liable for any expenses incurred expenses include reasonable attorney's fees. tance, you may be liable for any expenses incurred by HNE in enforcing its rights under this EOC.
+These nses include reasonable attorney's fees.
+These 12-3